Adrian Arrington

-Adrian Jarrard Arrington (born November 7, 1985) is a former American football wide receiver.
-He was drafted by the New Orleans Saints in the seventh round of the 2008 NFL Draft and was called up from the team's practice squad before week 17 of the 2010 NFL season.
+Adrian Jarrard Arrington (born November 7, 1985) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Michigan Wolverines and was selected by the New Orleans Saints in the seventh round of the 2008 NFL draft.
+Arrington was called up from the team's practice squad before week 17 of the 2010 season.
 Arrington served as the offensive coordinator for the Cedar Rapids Titans of the Indoor Football League (IFL).
-He played college football at Michigan.

-Early years
+Early life

 Arrington went to high school at Washington High School in Cedar Rapids, Iowa.
 In his high school career Arrington made 100 receptions for 1,547 yards and 23 touchdowns; returned 24 kickoffs for 642 yards and a touchdown and 38 punt returns for 442 yards and a touchdown; and also had 11 career interceptions and 95 career tackles on defense.
 Arrington played in the 2004 U.S. Army All-American Bowl, and was named the Gatorade player of the year for Iowa as a senior.

 College career

 In 2004, Arrington's freshman season, he caught two passes for 12 yards in eight games.
 In 2005, Arrington's sophomore season, he played in one game, then was injured and played in no further games, allowing him to redshirt for the season and gain an additional year of college football eligibility in 2008.
 As a junior in 2006, Arrington played in all 13 games and started five at wide receiver.
 He finished second on the team in receptions with 40, second in touchdowns with eight, and third in receiving yards with 544.
 He also made four catches for 34 yards against USC in the 2007 Rose Bowl, one of them for a touchdown.

 As a senior in 2007, Arrington made 58 catches for 729 yards and six touchdowns, finishing second to Mario Manningham on the team in all three receiving categories.
 In his last game as a Wolverine, Arrington had nine receptions for 153 yards and two touchdowns aiding Michigan to a victory over heavily favored Florida in the 2008 Capital One Bowl.

-After the 2007 season, Arrington opted to forgo his eligibility for the 2008 season and entered the 2008 NFL Draft.
+After the 2007 season, Arrington opted to forgo his eligibility for the 2008 season and entered the 2008 NFL draft.